CeciliaSwe/portfolio-5th/README.md

 ### Wireframes

-Wireframes were created with Balsamiq and are uploaded to a separate folder - [View](#).
-The project was developed from the initial wireframes and some modifications were made during the development process for improved usability and user experience.
+Wireframes were created with Balsamiq and are uploaded to a separate folder - [View](/assets/wireframes/).
+Some modifications were made during the development process for improved usability and user experience.

 ### Design